New York Reports Largest Single-Day Death Toll From Coronavirus

-New York Gov. Andrew Cuomo said Tuesday that his state has recorded the largest single-day increase in the number of deaths related to the novel coronavirus, despite indications that hospitalizations are plateauing.
+Gov. Andrew Cuomo said Tuesday that New York has recorded the largest single-day increase in the number of deaths related to the novel coronavirus, despite indications that hospitalizations are plateauing in the state.

 “Behind every one of those numbers is an individual, is a family, is a mother, is a father, is a sister, is a brother,” Cuomo said during a press conference in Albany.
 “So a lot of pain again today for many New Yorkers.”